 6. Build deeper customer affinity

 When you know what your customers want and need, you can deliver and communicate offerings that uniquely serve and resonate with them.
-This distinct value and messaging leads to stronger bonds between brands and customers and creates lasting brand affinity.
+This distinct value and messaging builds stronger bonds between brands and customers and creates lasting brand affinity.

 7. Identify niche market opportunities

-Niche marketing is the process of identifying segments of industries and verticals that have a large audience that can be served in new ways.
-When you segment your target market, you can find underserved niche markets that you can develop new products and services for.
+Niche marketing is identifying segments of industries and verticals with a large audience that can be served in new ways.
+When you segment your target market, you can find underserved niche markets where you can develop new products and services.

 8. Stay focused